apache/griffin/griffin-doc/dev/dev-env-build.md

 hadoop fs -rm /griffin/griffin-measure.jar hadoop fs -put /root/measure/griffin-measure.jar /griffin/griffin-measure.jar
 ```
-Now the griffin service will submit jobs by using this new griffin-measure.jar.
+Now the Apache Griffin service will submit jobs by using this new griffin-measure.jar.

-## Build new griffin docker image
+## Build new Apache Griffin docker image
-For end2end test, you will need to build a new griffin docker image, for more convenient test.
+For end2end test, you will need to build a new Apache Griffin docker image, for more convenient test.
 1. Pull the docker build repo on your docker host.
 ```
 git clone https://github.com/bhlx3lyx7/griffin-docker.git